DylanWDev/my-pseudocode/pseudocode.md

     THEN add teaBag
      ENDIF

-4. IF time > 4min
+4. IF time = 4min
     THEN take teaBag out
      ENDIF

-4. ADD Lemon and suger
+4. ADD Lemon and sugar

 FUNCTION: stir